-If, in advertising a Contract opportunity, the Project Officer wishes to shortlist organisations prior to inviting Tenders, the Contract advertisement shall state that any person, firm or organisation wishing to express an interest in the Contract must do so by completing and returning to the Council, by a date specified in the advertisement (being not less than 14 days), a Pre-qualification Questionnaire.
+If, in advertising a Contract opportunity, the Project Officer wishes to assess the suitability, or unsuitability, of applicants to perform a Contract for the purpose of reducing the number of applicants to a smaller number who are to proceed to a later stage of the process (i.e., to shortlist organisations prior to inviting Tenders), and the Contract value is above the EU Procurement Thresholds, then the Contract advertisement shall state that any person, firm or organisation wishing to express an interest in the Contract must do so by completing and returning to the Council, by a date specified in the advertisement (being not less than 30 days), a Pre-qualification Questionnaire in the standard form prescribed by central government or a document or certificate of equivalent effect ('PQQ')6.

-All Pre-qualification Questionnaires accordingly received shall be assessed to determine the acceptability, experience, financial standing, capability and capacity of the organisation concerned to deliver the Works, Supplies or Services required.
+All PQQs accordingly received shall be assessed to determine the acceptability, experience, financial standing, capability and capacity of the organisation concerned to deliver the Works, Supplies or Services required.